Nicola17/Nicola17.github.io/experience/index.md

 My work is released as a [library](https://github.com/tensorflow/tfjs-tsne) in the TensorFlow.js family and featured on the [Google AI Blog](https://ai.googleblog.com/2018/06/realtime-tsne-visualizations-with.html).
 I also featured on the [Google's Student Blog](https://students.googleblog.com/2018/08/getting-to-know-research-intern-nicola.html).

-Visiting PhD Student :: INRIA/AVIZ :: April 2017 - June 2017
+Visiting Researcher :: INRIA/AVIZ :: April 2017 - June 2017
 -------
 I worked with professor [Jean-Daniel Fekete](https://en.wikipedia.org/wiki/Jean-Daniel_Fekete) on the development of the Progressive Visual Analytics paradigm for the analysis of large data collections.
 This work powered analytics system for the analysis of deep learning models and large networks.